FPGA-Research-Manchester/fos/README.md

 - Decoupling shell development from accelerator development (can be update individually)
 - Relocatable bitstreams
 - Compile bitstreams on board with EFCAD tool flow
-- Linux backend for all software development needs
+- On board Linux backend for all software development needs
 - I/O support via ARM cores

-## Getting started
+## Quick Getting Started

 - Download SD Card image
 - Set board to SD Card mode and turn it on